Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 This image is not informative, captivating or simple to understand.

-it is complex as it would require background knowledge to unders the effect of each variable on the image.
+it is complex as it would require background knowledge to understand the effect of each variable on the image.

 It is just plain data that would cause boredom on the average reader.